Kirk Pepperdine

 int sameSignAnswer = (1 - differentSign) * ((a-b) >>> 31);

-The next step is to calculate the value for when the signs are different.
-In this case we always want to take the positive value.
-Again, subtracting the signs will give us this information.
-If b is positive than a will be negative and the value of the subtraction will be 1.
-If a is positive than b will be negative and the sign of the subtraction will be 0.
+Now let us calculate the value for when the signs are different.
+In this case we always want to take the positive value after the subtraction.
+If ‘b’ is positive, then ‘a’ will be negative and the value of the subtraction will be 1.
+If ‘a’ is positive, then ‘b’ will be negative and the sign of the subtraction will be 0.

 int differentSignAnswer = ((signb - signa) >>> 31) * differentSign;